 How much camera gear do you take?

-It depends on the location, but most of the time I take all that I mentioned earlier except the four strobes.
-I typically travel with at least two strobes saving the other two for special lighting projects.Top
+It depends on the location, but most of the time I take all that I mentioned earlier.
+I typically travel with at least two strobes too.Top

-What other things do you take with you?
+What other items do you take with you?

 The proper clothing is always essential.
 That can range from short pants to a down parka.
 I also typically travel with a sleeping bag.
 It’s always nice to have a little piece of home with you when nodding off to sleep in a strange location.
 I also bring a laptop and two external hard drives.Top